 There are several yacht clubs as well as junior sailing and collegiate sailing programs.
 The Redwood City area is host to many regattas sponsored by The.
 Various associations, including High School regattas, Collegiate regattas, and Yacht Club sponsored regattas.
 Spinnaker Sailing also hosts its own one-design race program for members and students.

 Is it a good spot for first-time cruisers or is it more for experienced sailors?

-Redwood City area is one of the more ideal locations to sail out of particularly for those who live in reasonable proximity to the area.
-Warm weather, smoother sea condition makes it a wonderful place to sail out of.
-The conditions lend themselves particularly well for new sailors as there is less traffic, lighter currents and a little less wind than you would typically find on parts of the Bay.
+Redwood City area is one of the ideal locations to sail out of, particularly for those who live near the area.
+Warm weather and smoother sea condition makes it a wonderful place to sail out of.
+The conditions lend themselves particularly well for new sailors as there is less traffic, lighter currents, and a little less wind than you would typically find on parts of the Bay.